inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 in ed accountancy beck.
 		-- Advice from e lecturer in e middle of e Stochastic Systems course.
-Money will say more in one moment an e most oquent lover can in years.
+Money will say more in one moment an e most oquent lover can in ys.
 If life is mery a joke, e question still remains: for whose amusement?
-As I argued in "Boved Son", a  about my son Brian and e subject of rigious communes and cults, one result of proper early instruction in e meods of rational ought will be to make sudden mindless conversi -- to anying -- less liky.
-Brian now realizes is and has, after even years, left e sect he was associated wi.
+As I argued in "Boved Son", a  about my son Brian and e subject of rigious communes and cults, one result of proper ly instruction in e meods of rational ought will be to make sudden mindless conversi -- to anying -- less liky.
+Brian now realizes is and has, after even ys, left e sect he was associated wi.
 The problem is at once e untrained mind has made a formal commitment to a rigious philosophy -- and it does not matter wheer at philosophy is generally reasonable and high-minded or utterly bizarre and